Europe Travel Guide: Top Cities, Routes, and Tips

 With gorgeous beaches, dark forests, beautiful lakes, and historic towns with time-honoured city walls, Croatia is downright beautiful and versatile.
 A breathtaking sight that you must visit while in Croatia is the Plitvice Lakes, which are a few hours’ drive from the capital, Zagreb.

 Equally worth seeing is the Kornati archipelago, with its more than 150 islands scattered in the crystal-clear waters of the Adriatic Sea.
 Cities such as Split and Dubrovnik inspire with their architectural treasures, which have already attracted the attention of Hollywood.
-Among other things, Dubrovnik served as a backdrop for some of the Star Wars films.
+Among other things, Dubrovnik served as a backdrop for several Star Wars films.

 Top Attractions in Croatia